3 Days in Paris, France — Posh First Timer’s Guide

 Petit Trianon

-Just a short ride away via the little train lies the Petit Trianon, which is most famously associated with Queen Marie Antoinette who used it as her personal refuge.
-Designed by Ange-Jacques Gabriel and completed in 1768, it was given to Marie Antoinette by Louis XVI in 1774.
+A short ride away via the little train lies the Petit Trianon, most famously associated with Queen Marie Antoinette who used it as her personal refuge.
+Designed by Ange-Jacques Gabriel, it was given to Marie by Louis XVI in 1774.
 The queen transformed it into a secluded haven where she could escape the pressures of court life and indulge in simpler pleasures.

-Contrasting from the Grand Trianon, this structure is celebrated for its refined Neoclassical architecture with a more intimate design than found elsewhere on the grand estate.
-This elegant design reflects Marie Antoinette’s tastes, with light, airy rooms painted seafoam green and beautiful decorative details like the naturalistic English gardens surrounding the property.
+Contrasting from the Grand Trianon, this structure is celebrated for refined Neoclassical architecture with a more intimate design than found elsewhere on the grand estate.
+This elegant design reflects Marie Antoinette’s taste, with light airy rooms painted sea foam green and decorative details like naturalistic English gardens surrounding the property.

 Dinner - Le Christine